Denzerjet/Systems_Portfolio/README.md

 # Systems_Portfolio
-These projects were completed as part of coursework so I've hidden them using compression.
-Please unzip to access.
+As part of my coursework they cannot be easily searchable and so they are compressed.